iotlibre/ecotherm/README.rst

 Arduino firmware
 ~~~~~~~~~~~~~~~~
 The firmware that is loaded, by default, in the Arduino nano works correctly with the hardware configuration, by default.
-In the case of changing the hardware, it is also necessary to change the firmware of the Arduino integrated in the PCB and that can be found in the source code
+In the case of changing the hardware, it is also necessary to change the firmware of the Arduino integrated in the PCB and that can be found in the source code.

+An ESP 8266 has been used for the internet connection.
+The firmware used for its operation has been developed by Open Energy Monintor and can be found at https://github.com/openenergymonitor/EmonESP.

 Configuration at installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~